 Working with your physician or a disability attorney can help you improve your odds of being awarded benefits because they can understand the technical requirements of each condition and help you gather the evidence that you need to support your claim.
 While it is not guaranteed, if your condition meets the specific criteria set forth in the Blue Book the odds of approval are improved significantly.
 This proves that you do have a disabling condition that meets the SSA guidelines and that has existed long enough to be considered for benefits.

 If your claim is denied, this is beneficial when appealing the denial and if you pursue a medical-vocational allowance to get approved for monthly disability benefits.
 The Blue Book is very specific in its criteria listings for different medical conditions, so you will know if your condition meets the criteria established to be considered disabled for that specific medical problem.
 It also indicates which tests are needed to confirm diagnosis and severity of your condition.
+Here is more information on how the Blue Book can help your claim.

 How Can You Get Help With the Blue Book